FungiProxy/MyBabbittQuoteCopy/README.md

     ```

 4.  **Initialize and seed the database:**
-    The application is designed to create and seed the database on first run if it doesn't exist.
-Run the `seed_database.py` script if you need to reset the data.
+    The application will create the SQLite database on first run.
+To apply schema changes run Alembic migrations, then seed core option data:
     ```sh
+    alembic upgrade head
-    python scripts/seed_database.py
+    python scripts/seed_options.py
     ```

 ## Usage